hbirdman57/DevOps_online_Odesa_2022_Q1Q2/m1/task1.1/readme.md

 <p>My text about DevOps</p>
 <p>DevOps - it is not like special job or something that you can learn anywhere.
 DevOps should install needed OS to needed environment with needed apps.
-He need to have good troubleshooting experiance, communication skills and be a prormatic persone.
-Monitoring skills, and desire to automate also needed in this vacancy.</p>
+He need to have good troubleshooting experiance, communication skills and be a progmatic persone.
+Monitoring skills, and desire to automate everything also needed in this vacancy.</p>